Share:

 How is the embedded finance industry now?

-The embedded banking industry is not only growing.
-It becomes more versatile and gives birth to embedded finance sub-trends.
+The embedded banking industry is becoming more versatile and generates embedded finance sub-trends.
 Discover how embedded fintech looks in numbers and what applications of this technology dominate below.

-Embedded fintech is only gaining traction but has already reached the market value of $22.5 billion in the US only.
-By 2025, its size will increase to $230 billion .
+Embedded fintech is only gaining traction but has already reached a market value of $22.5 billion in the US only (source).
+By 2025, the rise of embedded finance will continue.
+The market size will increase to $230 billion (source).

-The fact that 55% of non-financial businesses plan to offer embedded financial services in the next two years (and 18% within the next 12 months) proves that the market will keep growing.
+The fact that 55% of non-financial businesses plan to offer embedded financial services in the next two years (and 18% within the next 12 months) proves the immense growth of embedded financial services (source).
 Only 8% of responders weren't sure about implementing embedded finance, comprising a minimal share of the participants.

 Hence, businesses are the most likely to invest in embedded payment and insurance capabilities in the next few years.
 If your company wants to compete in this market niche, you should consider adding such functionality to your app.

-Based on the recent publication in Forbes, the embedded finance industry is shaped by the following trends:
+Based on a recent publication in Forbes and other research, the embedded finance industry is shaped by the following trends:

 The growing popularity of APIs has made using them much easier and dropped the tech barriers to embedding fintech.
 Non-fintech companies looking for embedded fintech capabilities can effortlessly get them through API integrations.
 It cuts the development time necessary to implement such features into existing products.